Table of Contents

 An exception to this rule is for governments, which may have restrictions on how you set up your in-cloud infrastructure, or not allow in-cloud at all.

 So, what to choose?
-Unless you are restricted, in-cloud solutions are the way to go.
+Unless you are restricted, in-cloud over-the-top solutions are the way to go.
 They scale on-demand, can be spun up in a day, and are just as secure as on-premise solutions.

 Operators who deploy IPTV and OTT at the same time (a hybrid model) usually benefit from in-cloud most.